 A one-year program that helps match mentors and mentees.
 Mentors must be ALSC members, but mentees can be non-members.
 Applications are accepted twice a year.

 Importance of Play

 Learn about ALSC's commitment to examining the role of play in early literacy.
 Download a special white paper on the importance of play.

 ALSC is building resources that will help students and children’s librarians stay on top of the changing trends in new media and publishing.

 Learn how to support the work of teachers and families in this new educational adventure.
 ALSC provides a guide to navigating the Common Core.

 #alscchat Twitter Discussions

 ALSC’s monthly Twitter discussion happens every second Thursday of the month at 9pm Eastern.
 Open to the public.
 View transcripts of previous chats.

 MLS/MLIS students are well positioned to enjoy ALSC membership at a fraction of the cost.
 Students are encouraged to learn more about becoming an ALSC member.

 Need something else?
 ALSC is always happy to hear from you and receive feedback.
-For questions or concerns, please contact Dan Rude, ALSC Marketing/Membership Specialist, or 800-545-2433 ext 2164.
+For questions or concerns, please contact Dan Bostrom, ALSC Marketing/Membership Manager, or 800-545-2433 ext 2164.
 Enjoy your semester!